igio/webfaction-meteor/README.md

 Optionally, if you need to install mongodb locally, follow [Webfaction's documentation](https://docs.webfaction.com/software/mongodb.html?highlight=mongodb#mongodb).
 Make note of the username, password, and port for your mongodb installation.

-Then create your settings file, in JSON format, with the following structure:
+Then create your application's settings file, in JSON format, with the following structure:

 ```
 {